ietf-tapswg/draft-ietf-taps-transport-security/draft-ietf-taps-transport-security.md

 software using transport protocols to easily adopt new protocols that provide similar feature-sets.
 The survey of the dependencies security protocols have upon transport protocols can guide implementations in determining which transport protocols are appropriate to be able to use beneath a given security protocol.
-For example, a security protocol that expects to run over a reliable stream of bytes, like TLS, restrict the set of transport protocols that can be used to those that offer a reliable stream of bytes.
+For example, a security protocol that expects to run over a reliable stream of bytes, like TLS, restricts the set of transport protocols that can be used to those that offer a reliable stream of bytes.

 Defining the common interfaces that security protocols provide to applications also allows interfaces to be